 1. Completion of a minimum of 75 undergraduate credit hours will be required at the time of application; a minimum of 90 undergraduate credit hours will be required at the time of entry into the AMP.
 If the student’s GPA falls below 3.3 at the time they have completed 90 units, the student will not be admitted into the program.
 Courses taken for audit may not be included in the total number of units counted for eligibility or admission.

 2. A minimum cumulative GPA of 3.3 on a minimum of 12 units of undergraduate UA.

-3. Completion of at least 12 earned undergraduate credits in their major at The University of Arizona’s main campus.
+3. Completion of at least 12 earned undergraduate credits in Biomedical Engineering at The University of Arizona’s main campus.
 Units still graded Incomplete, units graded Pass/Fail or units taken as audit will not count toward the requirement of the 12 undergraduate units.

 4. Completion or near completion of general education requirements.